-- Provide for the continued practice of agriculture, farm operations, agriculturally related and home-based businesses and other uses in a predominantly rural environment; - Provide for low density residential developments, preferably in a hamlet subdivision pattern; and - Permit direct marketing of farm products and services. - A. Applicability and Location.
+- Provide for the continued practice of agriculture, farm operations, agriculturally related and home-based businesses and other uses in a predominantly rural environment; - Provide for low density residential developments, preferably in a hamlet subdivision pattern; and - Permit direct marketing of farm products and services.
+Loudoun County, VA | Zoning Ordinance

+- A. Applicability and Location.
 The A-3 Zoning District permits the continued existence of established A-3 Zoning Districts.
-Expansion of the A-3 Zoning District is not permitted after the adoption date of this Zoning Ordinance December 13, 2023, unless initiated by the Board of Supervisors. - B. Use Regulations.
+Expansion of the A-3 Zoning District is not permitted after December 13, 2023, unless initiated by the Board of Supervisors. - B. Use Regulations.
 Refer to Table 3.02.04 for uses allowed in the A-3 Zoning District. - C. Dimensional Standards.
 Refer to Table 2.04.03.02-1 for required dimensional standards.

-Table 2.04.03.02-1.
-A-3 Zoning District Dimensional Standards
+Standard Poquiromant

-Standard Requirement
+Standaru Requirement

 Lot Requirements

-1 Lot Size (min.)
+1 Lot Size ( min.)
 3 acres

-2 Lot Width (min.)
+2 Lot Widt h (min.)
 200 ft. for lots fronting on Public Roads 50 ft. for lots fronting on Private Roads

-3 Length/Depth to Width Ratio (max.)
+3 Depth to Width Ratio (max.)
 5:1

-Set back Requirements 1
+Setback Requirements

-4 Yards from any property line (min.)
+4 Yards fro m any property line (min.)
 25 ft

-5 Yards from any road right of way, private road, and/or prescriptive easement (min.)
-2 35 ft
+5 m any road right of way, private road, and/or ive easement (min.)
+35 ft

-Bui Iding Requirements
+Building Rec quirements

-6 Lot Coverage (max.)
-3 25%
+6 Lot Cove rage (max.)
+25%

-7 Building Height (max.)4 35 ft
+7 Building Height (max.)
+35 ft

+FABLE NOTES Setback and Except when yard requirements may be modified in accordance with Se a greater Road Corridor Setback or Buffer is required by So